-For best and accurate stereo imaging, the listening position and the speakers should be positioned in such a way that they form an equilateral triangle.
+For best and most accurate stereo imaging, the listening position and the speakers should be positioned in such a way that they form an equilateral triangle.
 The speakers should face inwards, and the distance between them and your listening position should be equal.

 For instance, if your speakers are positioned 2 feet from each other, then your sitting position should be equally 2 feet from both the right and left speakers.
-On the other hand, if the speakers are positioned 2 feet apart and the sitting position is less than 1 feet from the speakers, then you’ll need to find a way of narrowing the distance between the speakers.
+On the other hand, if the speakers are positioned 2 feet apart and the sitting position is less than 1 foot from the speakers, then you’ll need to find a way of narrowing the distance between the speakers.

 If your setup has surround speakers, the center channel speakers should be placed directly in front of you, with the surround speakers positioned at 110 to 120 degrees (in 5.1 setups) from your listening.